kyma-project/community/docs/kyma-release-notes/2023-06-07-release-notes-2.15.md

 With this change, we improve security as the internal Docker registry is no longer exposed outside of the Kubernetes cluster.
 Additionally, it makes Serverless fully independent from the Istio module in all installation modes.

 ### Deployment profiles removed
-In preparation for an independent installation model, we removed the predefined deployment profiles, namely evaluation, and production, for Serverless.
+In preparation for an independent installation model, we removed the predefined deployment profiles, namely evaluation, and production for Serverless.
 We are shifting from profiled overrides used during module installation towards runtime-configurable resources.